 The great thing about NZ’s ski fields is that no one cares if you suck on the slopes.
-No one laughed at me, and I didn’t feel like I was a hindrance on the slopes.
+No one laughed at me, and I didn’t feel like I was a hindrance trying to snowboard.
 The Kiwi way is so relaxed, I certainly didn’t get the same vibe when in other ski resorts.
-I’m looking at you Chamonix!
+(I’m looking at you Chamonix!)

-The pro borders and skiers have their playground on other parts of the slopes, where there are an abundance of blue and black runs, and heli skiing?
+The pro boarders and skiers have their playground on other parts of the slopes, where there is an abundance of blue and black runs, and heli-skiing?
 Everyone’s doing it!

-3. New Zealanders are notoriously laid back and friendly.
+3. New Zealanders: They are notoriously laid back and friendly

 6. New Zealand’s “Big Things”